gpoore/codebraid/README.md

 For example, `` `code`{.python} `` becomes
 `` `code`{.python .cb.run} ``.

+When code is executed, the output will depend on whether the built-in code execution system or a Jupyter kernel is used.

+When code is executed with the built-in system, the output is equivalent to collecting all code for each session of each language, saving it to a file, and then executing it (with an added compile step for some languages).
+For example, running Python code is equivalent to saving it to `file.py` and then running `python file.py`, while running R code is equivalent to saving it to `file.R` and then running `Rscript file.R`.
+Code is not executed as it would be in an interactive session (like running `python` or `R` at the command prompt).
+As a result, some output that would be present in an interactive session is absent.
+For example, in interactive sessions for some languages, simply entering a variable returns a string representation without explicit printing, and plotting opens a separate image window or displays an image inline.
+Such output is absent in Codebraid unless it is also produced when code is executed as a script rather than in an interactive session.
+The `.cb.expr` command is provided for when an inline string representation of a variable is desired.

+An option for interactive-style code execution with the built-in system is planned for a future release.
+In the meantime, many interactive-style features are available between the `.cb.expr` command and Jupyter kernels.

+When code is executed with a Jupyter kernel, the default output will be equivalent to executing it in a Jupyter notebook.
+Rich output such plots, images, and LaTeX math will be displayed automatically by default.
+This can be customized by using the `show` and `hide` options.

 * `.cb.code` — Insert code verbatim, but do not run it.
 This is primarily useful when combined with other features like naming and then copying code chunks.